mgonyan/algorithm-data-structures/README.md

 =============================

 The goal of this repository is allow me to:

-1. Refresh all the data structures and algorithms concepts I have learnt when I was at the university, which I consider really important and useful tool when you face a programing problem
+1. Refresh all the data structures and algorithms concepts I have learnt when I was at the university, which I consider really important and useful tool when you face a programing problem.

 2. Keep my skills sharp.